Best Student Credit Cards for 2024

 Read the terms and conditions

 Before you click on any “apply” button, go through the card’s terms and conditions.
-There’s a lot of legalese there, but you’ll find some interesting things, too, like maybe a fee of which you were unaware.
+There’s a lot of legalese there, but you’ll also find some interesting things, like maybe a fee you weren’t aware of.

-For instance, if you used your student credit card for a cash advance (that is, use your credit card at an ATM to take cash out), you could end up being charged a higher interest rate on that money.
+For instance, if you use your student credit card for a cash advance (that is, use your credit card at an ATM to withdraw cash), you could be charged a higher interest rate on that money.
 Even if you pay back the cash right away, you’ll still pay the interest you were charged for just taking the cash out of the account.

 Getting a cash advance isn’t a good idea, except maybe in an emergency.
-It’s usually not a solid financial decision to get a cash advance, and some student credit cards don’t offer them.
-Reading the terms and conditions of your card can help you learn about the credit card you plan to apply for so you don’t have any missteps.
+It’s usually not a solid financial decision, and some student credit cards don’t offer them.
+Reading the terms and conditions of your card can help you learn about the credit card you plan to apply for so you don’t make any missteps.

 Look at the annual fee